 Ensuring that your hydraulic system is kept free of contamination is essential to ensure its reliable and long-lasting service.
-Whether your system is a component of heavy-duty machinery, a domestic system or is essential to ensuring the continuous smooth-running of a power plant, keeping your system clean should constantly be at the forefront of your mind.
+Whether your hydraulic system is a component of heavy-duty machinery, a domestic system or is essential to ensuring the continuous smooth-running of a power plant, keeping your hydraulic system clean should constantly be at the forefront of your mind.

 Keeping your hydraulic system clean can result in a longer lifetime for every component and a much more reliable and cost-efficient system overall.
 Due to the wide variety of parts which appear in a hydraulic system, from hydraulic check valves to gear motors the slightest contamination of the hydraulic fluid can result in severe, and often irreparable, damage to a wide range of systems.

 For any system that relies on hydraulics, developing a strategy to ensure that the risk of contamination is kept to a minimum can be essential to its continued smooth running.
 Maintaining this strategy should be a task of high-priority, particularly in industrial environments, where an inefficient or broken hydraulics system can ground productivity to a halt.

 The three most common contaminants which affect hydraulic systems of all kinds are particles, air and moisture, but heat can also have an effect on hydraulic systems.

 How Can Particles Damage A Hydraulic System?

 For particle contaminations, your primary concern should be those which are sized between 1 and 10 microns.
 Although small, and usually invisible to the human eye, these particles are likely to cause a hydraulic system failure in a wide range of ways.
 Whether they are damaging a specific component, such as a hydraulic check valve, or weakening the integrity of a hydraulic seal, these particles can often skip past filters which are not designed for such small intruders.